Curie: Policy-based Secure Data Exchange: Introduction

-This paper presents a policy-based data exchange approach, called Curie, that allows data exchange among members that have complex relationships.
+This paper presents a policy-based data exchange approach, called \Curie, that allows secure data exchange among members that have such complex relationships.
 Members specify their requirements on data exchange using a policy language (CPL).
-The requirements defined with use of CPL form the local data exchange policies of members.
+The requirements defined with the use of CPL form the local data exchange policies of members.
 Local policies are defined separately for data sharing and data acquisition policies.
 This property allows asymmetric relations on data exchange.
 For example, a member does not necessarily have to acquire the data that the other members dictate to share.
 By using these two policies, members specify statements of who to share/acquire and what to share/acquire.
-The statements are defined using conditional and selection expressions.
+The statements are defined using \emph{conditional} and \emph{selection} expressions.
 Selections allow members to filter data and limit the data to be exchanged, whereas conditional expressions allow members to define logical statements.
-Another advanced property of CPL is predefined data-dependent conditionals for calculating the statistical metrics between member's data.
+Another advanced property of CPL is predefined \emph{data-dependent conditionals} for calculating the statistical metrics between member's data.
 For instance, members can define a conditional to compute the intersection size of data columns without disclosing their data.
 This allows members to define content-dependent conditional data exchange in their policies.

-Once members have defined their local policies, they negotiate a global sharing agreement.
-The guarantee provided by Curie is that all data exchanged among members will respect the agreement.
-The agreement is compiled in a multi-party privacy-preserving computation enhanced with differential privacy guarantees.
-In this, we make the following contributions:
+Once members have defined their local policies, they negotiate a sharing agreement.
+The guarantee provided by \Curie is that all data exchanged among members will respect the agreement.
+The agreement is executed in a multi-party privacy-preserving prediction model enhanced with optional differential privacy guarantees.
+In this work, we make the following contributions:

-\begin{itemize}[topsep=3pt, itemsep=-3pt] \item We introduce Curie, an approach for data exchange among members that have complex relationships.
-Curie includes CPL policy language that allows members to define specifications of data exchange requirements, negotiate a global agreement, and compile the agreements in a multi-party computation such that policies respect the negotiated policy.
+\begin{itemize}[noitemsep,topsep=0pt] \item We introduce \Curie, an approach for secure data exchange among members that have complex relationships. \Curie includes CPL policy language allowing members to define complex specifications of data exchange requirements, negotiate an agreement, and execute agreements in a multi-party predictive model that policies respect the negotiated policy.